At a Glance

 The predicted salary is between 7422 - 7422 £ per year.

-- Previous experience of working with young people of primary/secondary school age who may present with challenging behaviour and complex needs, preferably within an educational setting
+- Previous experience of working with children or young people who may present with challenging behaviour and complex needs, preferably within an educational setting

 - A nurturing and empathetic approach to behaviour management